 - Check for grants regularly.
 New grants are being introduced and updated.

 - Act fast.
 Once you've found a suitable grant, apply as soon as possible to beat your competition to the mark.

 - Create a business plan.
 Support your application with a robust business plan.
 Include details such as an executive summary, personal information, experience and skills, franchise overview, financial projections, marketing strategy, details of personal finances and how much money you need to get off the ground.

 - Be conscientious with paperwork.
 While you shouldn't delay your entry, grant applications can be lengthy and complex.
 So be careful not to rush through them.
 Making errors can delay the application process and result in a denied proposal.
 Ensure you complete the form thoroughly, providing as much detail as possible and avoid making mistakes.

 - Apply for future projects.
 Running a project or event before an approved grant will give the awarding body the impression that money is not crucial for your business.
 It is an excellent idea if you've secured the initial franchise fee as a loan but are looking for future financing options to help improve cash flow and working capital.

 What types of grants are there?

 Local business grants

-There are currently 38 Local Enterprise Partnerships (LEPs) across the country which have been set up with the core objective to support and encourage businesses at local level.
-LEPs forge a unique alliance between the public sector and local businesses, and have a significant and positive impact on society.
-To date, LEPs have helped to build 93,200 new homes, leveraged over £7.6 billion in private investment, supported over 196,000 businesses, created over 180,600 jobs and supported over 217,900 learners (LEPnetwork.net).
+There are currently 38 Local Enterprise Partnerships (LEPs) across the country.
+Setup with the core goal to support and encourage businesses at the local level.
+LEPs forge a unique alliance between the public sector and local businesses while significantly and positively impacting society.

 Government business grants